Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager.md

 ### Create a tag

 After installing the template, you can then use that template to create a tag.

+!!!note EU data residency
+    Consult the corresponding template document for more information and EU configuration.

 1. Go to the **Tags** tab in your Google Tag Manager Workspace and click **New**.
 2. Select the Amplitude GTM Template from the list of available templates under **Tag Configuration**.
 If you haven't installed an Amplitude GTM Template, [install the template](./#install-the-template) first.